ppy/osu-wiki/wiki/Tournaments/oPHST/2018/en.md

 #### Preparation

-- The referees shall prepare the match room ten (10) minutes prior to the match schedule.
+- The referees will prepare the match room ten (10) minutes prior to the match schedule.
 It is the referee's obligation to inform the players about this and be invited to the room.
 If the player does not respond within this time period, the player is forcibly moved at the actual match schedule.

 - The room name format for the three tournaments is: ``oPHST18: (Player 1) vs (Player 2)``

 - Defaulting time is ten (10) minutes directly after the actual match schedule.
-The player who fails to appear in the match within that time period shall be considered as a no-show and the player inside the room already shall be declared the winner.
-If both players do not appear, the player with the higher seed shall be considered the winner.
+The player who fails to appear in the match within that time period will be considered as a no-show and the player inside the room already will be declared the winner.
+If both players do not appear, the player with the higher seed will be considered the winner.

 - It is asked of the players to allow non-friend PM's in order for the invites to arrive.

 #### Warm-up Phase

 - Each Player is allowed to select warm-up charts for them to play in the room in whatever purpose they have.
 These **must be uploaded to the osu! servers and have less than four (4) minutes of drain time**.
 Warm-ups that contain questionable content (as defined by the [osu!
-Community Rules](https://osu.ppy.sh/wiki/Rules)) shall be disallowed.
+Community Rules](https://osu.ppy.sh/wiki/Rules)) will be disallowed.

 #### Bans and Picks

-- After the warm-up phase, the players shall proceed to use the !roll command on the multiplayer chat.
+- After the warm-up phase, the players will proceed to use the !roll command on the multiplayer chat.
 The player with the lower !roll score will ban a notechart from the pool first, and the player with the higher !roll score will place his own ban next, and immediately, his/her first pick.
 This means that there will be only **one (1) ban from each player**.

 #### Match Format

-- Players shall alternate picks until a match winner is determined.
-This shall be in a Best-of-X series with the formats listed as follows:
+- Players will alternate picks until a match winner is determined.
+This will be in a Best-of-X series with the formats listed as follows:

 	- osu!standard Round of 32/osu!catch Round of 16/osu!mania Group Stage - Best-of-7 (First to 4)
 	- osu!standard Round of 16/osu!catch and osu!mania Quarterfinals - Best-of-9 (First to 5)